cebix/frodo4/README.md

 “Commodore” or “C=” key is mapped to the Alt keys.

 Now have fun!

+To quit Frodo, either close the emulation window, press **Alt-F4**, or press **F10** to bring up the settings window and click on “Quit”.

 For more detailed information, see the included
 [HTML documentation](docs/index.html).